Minhaj-2003/Spotify-music-player-project/README.md

 # Spotify-music-player-project
-This is Spotify music player basic project using HTML and CSS..
+This is Spotify music player basic project using HTML and CSS.